 It is important to consult your doctor if:

-• Difficulty swallowing recurs and persists over time
+- Difficulty swallowing recurs and persists over time

-• Coughing, spitting up, and a gurgling voice often occur during or after meals
+- Coughing, spitting up, and a gurgling voice often occur during or after meals

-• Signs include weight loss, dehydration, loss of appetite, or refusal to eat
+- Symptoms include weight loss, dehydration, loss of appetite, or refusal to eat

 Only a specialist evaluation can determine the most appropriate rehabilitation and nutritional plan.
-RistoSanoHome fits into this process as a practical ally in the daily management of meals at home, helping to make mealtimes more relaxed, safe, and nutritious for people with dysphagia and their caregivers.
+RistoSanoHome fits into this process as a practical ally in the daily management of meals at home, helping to make mealtimes more peaceful, safe, and nutritious for people with dysphagia and their caregivers.